MileHacker Logo

 • Follow instructions from local authorities, broadcast via official media or hotel staff.

-• Stay informed about seasonal hazards, like heavy monsoon rains or heatwaves in summer.
+• Stay informed about risks associated with the season, like heavy monsoon rains or heatwaves in summer.

 • Adjust your plans according to safety warnings.